Ford Performance Intake Manifold Boss 302R GT 2011-2014

 Made from a light-weight composite material, this intake manifold features high-quality fitment and performance worthy of its use in the Mustang Grand-Am racing series.
 Shorter runners offer your Mustang optimum flow at higher RPMs.
-Features a flat black finish with raised silver accents and the "BOSS 302" logo.
-Includes Ford Racing logo and o-ring intake gaskets are included.
+It features a flat black finish with raised silver accents and the "BOSS 302" logo as well as the Ford Racing logo and o-ring intake gaskets are included.

 *Requires a custom tune.